inrialearninglab/ai4t/docs/3-Build-your-own-training/3-0-Presentation-forge/3-0-1-Presentation-forge.en.md

 For the AI4T project, we have then adapted our methodology to create a multilingual system.
 The Mooc is now available in 5 languages.

 ## **How to Build Your Own Training, a 3 phases methodology**

 -   Phase 1 - **Start** : Creation your own AI4T repository on github

 -   Phase 2 - **Translate** : Generation of contents (texts) in target
-language with machine translation & Proofreading workflow
+language with machine translation & proofreading workflow - Infos about Mooc's vidéos and available susbtitles.

--   Phase 3 - **View & Share** : Generation of your static web pages
+-   Phase 3 - **View & Share** : Generation of your static web pages and translation of navigation elements

 **Please note** that although we have tried to be as specific as possible in presenting the different stages in generating Mooc pages in